 General Treatment

-For one thing, primary teeth serve as guides for the eruption of permanent (adult) teeth, holding the space into which these new teeth will erupt.
-The crowns (tops) of the permanent teeth actually push against the roots of the baby teeth, causing them to resorb, or melt away.
+For one thing, primary teeth guide the eruption of permanent (adult) teeth, holding the space into which these new teeth will erupt.
+The crowns (tops) of the permanent teeth push against the roots of the baby teeth, causing them to resorb or melt away.
 In this way, the adult teeth can take their proper place.

 What's more, your child's primary teeth will be there for most of childhood, helping your child to bite, chew and speak.
-For the first six or so years, he or she will be relying on primary teeth exclusively to perform these important functions.
+For the first six or so years, they will be relying on primary teeth exclusively to perform these essential functions.
 Until around age 12, your child will have a mix of primary and permanent teeth.
-You will want to make sure those teeth stay healthy and are lost naturally — when it's time.
+You will want to ensure those teeth stay healthy and are lost naturally — when it's time.

 Tooth-brushing for Children